-Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost-of-living increases.
-The present values do not include provisions for potential future increases not yet authorized by the Board of
+For employees, the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees multiplied by 115% for males and 125% for females, each with full generational projection using the MP2019 on benefits currently being paid by the System and includes previously granted cost-of-living increases.
+The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.

-Trustees.

-The mortality rate assumption used was set based upon an experience study performed by the prior actuary on plan data for the period July 1, 2009 through June 30, 2014 and review of similar law enforcement mortality.
-The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality.
-This mortality was then projected forward to a period equivalent to the estimated duration of the System's liabilities.
-Annuity values calculated based on this mortality were compared to those produced by using a setback of standard tables.
-The result of the procedure indicated that these tables would produce liability values approximating the appropriate generational mortality tables.
+The mortality rate assumption used was set based upon an experience study performed by the prior actuary on plan data for the period July 1, 2014 through June 30, 2019 and review of similar law enforcement mortality.
+A change was made full generational mortality which combines the use of a base mortality table with appropriate mortality improvement scales.
+In order to set the base mortality table, actual plan mortality experience was assigned a credibility weighting and combined with a standard table to produce current levels of mortality.

-Best estimates of arithmetic nominal rates of return for each major asset class included in the System's target asset allocation as of June 30, 2019 are summarized in the following table:
+Best estimates of arithmetic nominal rates of return for each major asset class included in the System's target asset allocation as of June 30, 2020 are summarized in the following table:

-Long-Term

-Target Expected
+Long-Term Expected

-Asset Portfolio Real
+Target Asset Portfolio Real

-Allocation Rate of Return
+Asset Class Allocation Rate of Return

-48.50% 3.28%
+Equity 48.50% 3.08%

-33.50% 0.80%
+Fixed Income 33.50% 0.54%

-18.00% 1.06%
+Alternatives 18.00% 1.02%

-0.00% 0.00%
+Other 0.00% 0.00%

-100.00% 5.14%
+Totals 100.00% 4.64%

-2.75%

-7.89%

-Asset Allocation 48.50% 33.50% 18.00% 0.00%
+Inflation 2.55%

+Expected Arithmetic Nominal Rate 7.19%

-The discount rate used to measure the total pension liability was 7.125%.
+The discount rate used to measure the total pension liability was 6.950%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at the actuarially determined rates approved by PRSAC taking into consideration the recommendation of the System's actuary.
 Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Sensitivity of the Employer's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate.
-The following presents the net pension liability of the participating employers calculated using the discount rate of 7.125%, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower, or one percentage point higher than the current rate as of June 30, 2019:
+The following presents the net pension liability of the participating employers calculated using the discount rate of 6.950%, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower, or one percentage point higher than the current rate as of June 30, 2020:

 Current

-1% Decrease Disc count Rate 1% Increase
+1% Decrease Discount Rate 1% Increase

-Rates 6.125% 7.125% 8.125%
+Rates 5.950% 6.950% 7.950%

-Town of Livingston Share of NPL \$ 962,040 \$ 690,462 \$ 462,634
+Town of Livingston Share of NPL \$1,045,576 \$ 744,239 \$ 492,333